What Is a Co-Application for a Loan – Who is a Co-Applicant?

 • Ensure that your co-applicant is trustworthy and meets the lender’s requirements

-Now that the co-applicant meaning is clear to you and you understand the pros and cons of availing of personal loans with a co-applicant, be sure to take informed steps before applying for a loan.
+Now that the meaning of a co-applicant is clear and you understand the pros and cons of opting for personal loans with a co-applicant, be sure to take informed steps before applying for a loan.

-What does a co-applicant need to apply for a loan?
+What criteria does a co-applicant need to meet when applying for a loan?

 Who is eligible to be a co-applicant?